Vishwajith-K/snippets/README.md

 **buf_gbg_queue/**
 - We were said that, linked lists are flexible (relative to arrays);
-but for every new element that gets added to the list, number of calls made to mallocs increases and it has it's own delay.
+but for every new element that gets added to the list, number of calls made to `malloc`s increases and it has it's own delay.
 More than that, there's an extra memory consumed to store next node's location.
 Buffered queue sits in between array based queues and linked-list based queues.
 Idea is simple, data in the node's data will hold more than 1 data i.e., data in linked-list's structure is now an array of some pre-defined size.
 This technique and design is simple for queue/stack like structures as the data enters and leaves at ends.
 Design may be complex and inefficient (opinion) for random-in and random-out type data structures such as linked lists.
+- Queue also has an option of holding garbage nodes - predefined amount of nodes are not released to the OS immediately after `deque` is done, instead nodes are parked next to `rear`.
+An extra element `gc` in the `queue` structure holds number of parked nodes.
+In the end, garbage again points to queue's front-side element `buf_queue.h` file has a text-picture representation on how the nodes are arranged.
-- usage guide: `./a.out` and the output displays prime numbers till 100
+- usage guide: `./a.out`
 - build guide: `gcc -O3 buf_queue.c driver.c`
 - Code is simple to understand
 - Todo - provide a garbage collector which holds deleted nodes of upto some elements